felipec2198/felipe.carvajal.sitio_web/content/authors/admin/_index.md

 superuser: true
 ---

-I´m a student of the carrer in Industrial Production Engineer of the Costa Rica Institute of Technology, I´m very interest in topics that involve data science.
+I´m a student of the career in Industrial Production Engineering of the Instituto Tecnológico de Costa Rica, I´m very interest in topics that involve data science.

 I recently participated in a group called [DABIA](https://www.grupodabia.com/) which is a community of interest in the data science.
 I would like to share opinions about all those topics in posts in the webpage of DABIA.
 If you want to read posts that I have made about data science and other topics or the teamwork that I have participated in the group, please visit the webpage [DABIA](https://www.grupodabia.com/).